 By car from London

 Cambridge is located 55 miles from London and will take over an hour and 30 minutes from London by car.
-Unless you are planning to visit from London and head onto other destinations in the UK we recommend taking the train!
+Unless you are planning to visit from London and head to other destinations in the UK we recommend taking the train!

 If you do plan to drive to Cambridge you will find that parking is expensive so we recommend using the Park and Ride scheme.
 There are 5 locations around the city to park your car and catch a bus into the city.